mvillalobosc/Lab2IA/Phyli/README.md

 ## Privacy and data handling

-Phily runs in the browser.
+Phyli runs in the browser.
 Local files selected by the user are read by the browser and are not uploaded to a server by this application.
 Remote URLs are fetched directly by the browser.
 Share links may encode the tree and visual configuration inside the URL, so do not share those links publicly if the tree data are private.

 ## Known limitations